 - Sculpture and Installations

 A type of “nationality” field, though not in adjectival form; country refers to the modern name of the country, geographic region, or inhabited place from which the artist came.
-A list of those terms accepted by Artstor can be accessed by downloading the list of terms from Forum.
+A list of those terms accepted by Artstor can be accessed by viewing the list of terms in Forum.

-To download the list of Artstor Country terms:
+To view the list of Artstor Country terms:

-- In the list panel on the left, select the “Artstor Country” list name.
+- In the "Lists" panel on the left, select the “Artstor Country” list name.

 Artstor Earliest and Latest Date

-Since Artstor needs to determine a single date for chronological placement, it calculates the average between earliest and latest date and uses the result as the sorting or searching value.
+Since publishing target needs to determine a single date for chronological placement, it calculates the average between earliest and latest date and uses the result as the sorting or searching value.
 Below, you will find some best practice guidelines from our metadata staff for generating earliest and latest date values.

-- Both of these date fields must be completed in order for your assets to appear in a filtered search in Artstor.
+- Both of these date fields must be completed in order for your assets to appear in a filtered search.

 - In the earliest and latest date fields, use the hyphen or negative sign (“-“) to indicate a BCE date.
 For example, -1000 results in 1000 BCE.